btr2/boomerang/readme.txt

 2. Single Boomerang Page (Pro Edition - coming soon)

 == Changelog ==

+= 1.1.3 =
+* Add ability to disable pagination or use an infinite scroller
+* Improve pagination styling
+* Add ability to disable pagination styling
+* Add ability to set the number of Boomerangs per page
+* Freemius update
+* Add a Boomerang Board filter in backend Boomerang list table

 = 1.1.2 =
 * Fix issue with downvoting